Caneda/Caneda/README.md

 Description
 ===========

-Caneda is an open source EDA software focused on easy of use and portability.
-Caneda's goal is the complete design proccess from schematic capture, through simulation and into circuit layout and PCB.
-While in the short term schematic capture and simulation is the primary goal, in the long term future, PCB and layout edition will be covered.
-The software aims to support all kinds of circuit simulation types, e.g. DC, AC, S-parameter and harmonic balance analysis.
+Caneda is an open source EDA software suite focused on ease of use and portability.
+Its main goal is to handle the complete design process: schematic capture, simulation and circuit layout or PCB.
+Caneda aims to support all kinds of circuit simulation types, e.g. DC, AC, S-parameter and harmonic balance analysis.

 For details visit the project's homepage: